School: School of Human Ecology

 Introduction to the School of Human Ecology:

 The School of Human Ecology (SHE), has a broad, holistic view of the psycho-social adaptability of individuals, the relationships between individuals, their societies and the environment.
 The term "human ecology" refers to all aspects of the human experience and everything in the environment that defines quality of life.
 SHE started its MA in Counselling Programme in June 2009.
-Since past two years, the School has been offering a Masters level programme in Applied Psychology with two specialisations- Counselling and Clinical Psychology.
+Since past few years, the School has been offering a Masters level programme in Applied Psychology with two specialisations- Counselling and Clinical Psychology.
+Since this year, the School will start offering an Integrated Masters in Applied Psychology programme (clinical and counselling practice).
+Besides offering the Masters level programme, the School also offers MPhil and PhD courses in Applied Psychology.
 The School is uniquely positioned with expertise in the area of Applied Psychology for the training and development of skilled professionals to work with individuals, families and communities on aspects of well-being and quality of life.

 Proposed Short Term Course on Couple and Family Counselling